 Supporting existing venues and advocating for new ones is one of the Southern Oregon Sports Commission’s main areas of focus.
 Southern Oregon is filled with diverse venues, both man-made and natural for both traditional and non-traditional sports.
-As the Southern Oregon population continues to grow at a fast rate and sports tourism continues to be a main economic driver in the area, Medford and the Rogue Valley is left with venue deficiencies is many areas.
+As the Southern Oregon population continues to grow at a fast rate and sports tourism continues to be a main economic driver in the area, Medford and the Rogue Valley is left with venue deficiencies in many areas.
 The Commission does not support venues with cash donations, but in other areas such awareness campaigns or familiarization trips.

 The City of Medford recognizes the importance of SOSC and the role the Commission plays in the community.
 The Medford 2040 Vision Task Force created a collaborative and proactive action plan for growth and development for the next 20 years and tasked SOSC to be a leading partner on one action plan item under the vision focus area of Promoting Recreation Opportunity.
 Within the strategy of promoting the building, expansion and maintenance of premier facilities, SOSC will lead the charge on developing new facilities for indoor and outdoor sports and recreation.